Tellusant/docs/articles-posts/predictive-modeling-philosophies.md

 This framework is well suited for handling time variation, missing information, and real-time updating, making it central to nowcasting and dynamic modeling.
 Its effectiveness depends on the correct specification of the latent structure and noise processes.
 It is primarily used in engineering, especially electrical enginering.

->Of limited use in general manahgement milieus.
-It is a fun for scientists but real-world uses seldom benefit from this outside engineering.
+>Of limited use in general management.
+It is fun for scientists but real-world uses seldom benefit from this, outside engineering.

 ## Map Possible Worlds
 This orientation treats the future as a set of conditional outcomes under differing assumptions rather than a single prediction.
 It is designed for environments with structural uncertainty, policy shifts, or low-frequency shocks.
 Its value lies in clarifying contingencies and strategic options.
 Its limitation is that it does not, by itself, assign probabilities or select a single outcome.